MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	* Click the ellipsis (...) on the Dev Environment card and select "Clone environment".

 	![](media/28.png)
+	* Leave the dialog with the default values.
+You will assign approvers for the Staging environment shortly.
+You also want the trigger for the Staging environment to be a successful deployment to Dev (the default trigger).
-	* A new Environment is created.
-Enter "Staging" for the name.
+	* A new Environment (called "Copy of Dev") appears.
+Rename the Environment to "Staging".
 	* Delete the "Azure Resource Group Deployment" task.
 This is not required in this Environment since the ARM template deployed the infrastructure for all 3 environments.
 	* Click the ellipsis (...) on the Staging Environment card and select "Configure variables".